Enabling AI in Future Wireless Networks: A Data Life Cycle Perspective: Sensing AI

 \textbf{Unique advantages of using wireless AI techniques: } Thanks to high classification accuracy and efficient online learning based on scalable big datasets, AI has been employed for human motion and activity recognition based on wireless signal properties for better accuracy of activity recognition.

 \textbf{Recent works: }In \cite{269}, the authors study the CSI retrieved from the host computer to estimate and classify the four body motions: normal gait, abnormal gait (ataxia) \cite{kashyap2020automated}.
 The main idea is to analyze the relation between the CSI value and the change of human motion.
-Then, a system setting with an access point and network interface for CSI detection is considered so that gait abnormality and hand tremors can be estimated using a ML algorithm.
+Then, a system setting with an access point and network interface for CSI detection is considered so that gait abnormality and hand tremors can be estimated using an ML algorithm.
 The authors in \cite{271} develop a motion detection system using Wi-Fi CSI data.
 The system relies on the variance of CSI to detect the human motion that is empowered by a moving filter in supervised ML algorithm.
 Compared to traditional motion recognition approaches using wearable sensors, radars that require hardware settings and management efforts, motion detection based on Wi-Fi signals is much more flexible, cheaper due to using the available infrastructure.
+However, the proposed scheme is sensitive to CSI variance that can adversely affect the motion detection performance.